-nodes at each level, given that some branches are terminated for objects of simpler geometry, such as the milk package.
-Regarding the success rate (SR), it shows the number of runs needed to generate 100 stable and collision free grasps on each object.
-We can see that SR lies at approximately 90%.
-Fig. 11 shows average adaptabilities for the 100 stable grasps for each object.
+Regarding the success rate (SR), we can see that SR lies at approximately 90%.
+Fig. 14 shows average adaptabilities for the 100 stable grasps for each object.
 Average adaptability values, computed by Eq.
 (12), are large showing that our methodology considers the adaptability effectively.